yaosiang/psiTurk/doc/config/server_parameters.rst

 `threads` controls the number of process threads the the psiturk webserver will run.
-This enables multiple simultanous connections from internet users.
+This enables multiple simultaneous connections from internet users.
 If you select `auto` it will set this based on the number of processor cores on your current computer.